aomlomics/labelmaker/README.md

 # Labelmaker

 Make printable QR code labels for samples using basic information about a project.
-Currently the sample names iterate from 1 to N, where N is the number of samples.
-In a future release the sample names can be provided by a spreadsheet.
+The sample names iterate from 1 to N, where N is the number of samples; the replicate numbers iterate from 1 to M, where M is the number of replicates per sample.
+We are planning for a future release where the sample names can be provided in a spreadsheet.

 ## Installation